Attorneys Discuss What To Do After a Dog Bite in Phoenix

 You will want to speak with your dog bite attorneys before you talk to any insurance company agents about the dog attack or your injuries.
 Whatever you do, don’t sign any document before discussing the matter with an attorney.

 Begin researching experienced dog bite lawyers, and contact one as soon as possible.
 Time is of the essence when you are filing a claim for a dog attack.
 If you are seeking treatment for dog attack injuries, state law dictates you must file a claim within two years of the attack.
 This is the statute of limitations, meaning that if you do not file a lawsuit within that time, you forever lose your right to do so.

-Your chances of a successful claim will increase dramatically when experienced and reputable dog bite attorneys represent you.
-Call our Phoenix dog attack attorneys at (602) 267-1280 for a free consultation today so that we can discuss your case.
+Your chances of a successful claim increase dramatically when experienced and reputable dog bite attorneys represent you.
+Call our Phoenix dog attack attorneys at (602) 457-6222 for a FREE consultation so that we can discuss your case.

 - What to Do After a Dog Bite in Phoenix